 3. Gavin Foundation, Charlestown, Massachusetts

-The Gavin Foundation operates a licensed drug and alcohol treatment center called the Charlestown Recovery Home, which can accommodate about 30 men at a time.
+The Gavin Foundation operates a licensed drug and alcohol treatment center called the Charlestown Recovery Home.

 Location and contact information: